saivamshi4121/StudyTrackr/README.md

 ✅ **Teachers can update/delete only tasks they created**
 ✅ **Principals cannot touch tasks** (Optional feature properly isolated)

-All assignment requirements are fully implemented and tested.

 ## 📸 Screenshots